hamishcoleman/ebook-metadump/README.md

 Programatically extract metadata from ebook files.

-Useful for mass-renaming and organising book dumps.
+Intended to be useful for mass-renaming and organising book dumps.
+However, examination of the book metadata for my sample corpus showed that the data was way too broken to make full automation viable.

+This tool is still usful to dump the metadata in a machine readable way.

-Assumes you have calibre installed
+Assumes you have calibre installed.